-- Situational Judgement: Making decisions that are difficult, based on limited information, is a desirable skill in many industries - and the situational judgement test provides a scenario and a number of possible actions to determine how the candidate will behave at work when faced with a difficult decision.
+- Situational Judgement: Making difficult decisions, based on limited information, is a desirable skill in many industries - and the situational judgement test provides a scenario and several possible actions to determine how the candidate will behave at work when faced with a difficult decision.

 3. Free Candidate Screening Checklist

-This checklist from Glassdoor offers a number of points that you might like to cover in your screening interviews, including asking questions about the candidates knowledge of the business and the role in particular, what they understand about the company values and mission, and the type of questions they might ask.
+This checklist from Glassdoor offers several points that you might like to cover in your screening interviews, including asking questions about the candidate's knowledge of the business and the role in particular, what they understand about the company values and mission, and the type of questions they might ask.

 4. Free Guide To Measuring Metrics